thrifting

 Step 3: Evaluate your resources

 It’s not a modern move, I know, but I don’t have a phone contract.
-I had one once when I was about 18 and it stressed me out so much I swore I’d never have one again.
-I’m now a Pay As You Go advocate, which may not be popular but it is still an option.
-Most places have free Wi-Fi, so I don’t really need data bundles.
+I ‘m a Pay As You Go advocate, which may not be popular but it is still an option.
+Most places have free Wi-Fi, so I don’t need data bundles.
 I top up £10, then get a load of free credit on top and 500 odd texts, which I don’t even really use anyway.
 It is possible to live without a phone contract, although it’s not for everyone.
-If you’re looking to make a big saving though, ask yourself whether you actually need one.
+If you’re looking to make a big saving though, ask yourself whether you need one.

 Step 4: Make a plan